-E-wallets have changed the ways consumers pay at brick and mortar shops, but they’ve also created a digital space for E-gift cards.
-While the E-wallet was a technology viewed with more than a little skepticism by many consumers, over the last year and a half it’s been embraced, as the security that protects the technology has lived up to severe scrutiny.
+E-wallets have changed the ways consumers pay at brick-and-mortar shops, but they’ve also created a digital space for E-gift cards.
+While the E-wallet was a technology viewed with more than a bit of skepticism by many consumers, it’s been embraced over the last year and a half, as the security that protects the technology has lived up to severe scrutiny.
 The E-gift card has been given a boost due to this consumer development.
 But how do E-gift cards stack up against their physical competitors?
 Here’s a look at how these digital gifts will dominate the holiday season.

-The most obvious advantage for the consumer when it comes to E-gift cards is the simplicity with which they are stored on a phone with an E-wallet.
+The most obvious advantage for the consumer regarding E-gift cards is the simplicity they are stored on the phone with an E-wallet.
 Of course, a smartphone or mobile device is not necessarily essential for E-gift cards.
 They can also be printed out and used at a store or plugged into the coupon option of online retailers.
 One advantage of E-gift cards is the monitoring of younger spenders.
-While many people might feel as though cash is a better gift, a gift card in any form will prompt a purchase of an item the recipient may have wanted, but would not spend physical cash on when other expenses are pressing.
-For instance, an outdoorsman may be in need of a new tent, or a gamer may not splash the cash for a new and highly-anticipated title but hope that it drops in price.
+While many people might feel as though cash is a better gift, a gift card in any form will prompt a purchase of an item the recipient may have wanted but would not spend physical cash on when other expenses are pressing.
+For instance, an outdoors person may need a new tent, or a gamer may not splash the cash for a unique and highly-anticipated title but hope it drops in price.
 Cash would go to bills or groceries, while a gift lets him treat himself.

-The main drawback to gift cards, digital or physical, is the small remaining balance that sometimes is left on the card after a purchase is made.
-While this drawback is mitigated somewhat with E-gift cards, as the customer can store that left over balance on their mobile device and use it next time they make a purchase, there is still a risk that the full worth of the gift card will not be redeemed.
+The main drawback to digital or physical gift cards is the small remaining balance that is sometimes left on the card after a purchase is made.
+While this drawback is mitigated somewhat with E-gift cards, as the customer can store that leftover balance on their mobile device and use it next time they make a purchase, there is still a risk that the total worth of the gift card will not be redeemed.